-New to SARE?
+- New to SARE?
 Being a grant reviewer affords those interested in the SARE program the opportunity to learn how the program is structured and how the grant process works.
-This experience helps new grant applicants more easily navigate through the grant application process.

-- An old hat with SARE?
+This experience helps new grant applicants more easily navigate through the grant application process. - An old hat with SARE?
 Researchers, Extension specialists and other professionals in the ag industry who are veteran grant awardees of the SARE program are strongly encouraged to review SARE proposals.
 Past grant recipients, particularly those who have received numerous SARE grants, are knowledgeable about the SARE granting process and have the expertise and experience to give back to the program.
-No one understands the importance of SARE funding better than our own project investigators. - Young researchers, fresh to the world of academia, are encouraged to review SARE grant proposals.
+No one understands the importance of SARE funding better than our own project investigators.

+- Young researchers, fresh to the world of academia, are encouraged to review SARE grant proposals.
 The small size of the SARE program, coupled with the ease of our grant application process, easily introduces young, new researchers to the world of grants and the funding process, whether it'd be SARE grants or grants from another federal agency. - Being a SARE grant reviewer introduces researchers, Extension specialists, and others in the ag industry to sustainable agriculture and expands their portfolio of knowledge through the myriad of projects that SARE supports.
 In turn, a range of disciplines from technical reviewers is important to providing strong, applicable feedback for those applying for SARE grants.

 Once the proposal deadline of a particular SARE grant passes, outside technical reviewers are solicited, generally via e-mail, to review grant proposals.
 This is done on an annual basis.
-Depending on the type of grant being reviewed, technical reviewers rank the proposals as either high priority, fundable with revisions, marginal funding, or nonfundable, or via a weighted system with a maximum score of 100.
-The higher the score, the more fundable the project.
+Depending on the type of grant being reviewed, technical reviewers answer criteria questions and rank the proposals as either high priority, fundable with revisions, marginal funding, or nonfundable.
 They also write review summaries for each proposal.